khaliilii/mkCryptor/README.md

 🔐 Secure text encryption/decryption tool with AES-256-GCM
 # 🔐 CryptoText - Text Encryption Tool

-A lightweight and secure command-line tool for encrypting and decrypting text using AES-256-GCM encryption.
+A lightweight and secure tool for encrypting and decrypting text using AES-256-GCM encryption.

 ## ✨ Features